cproctor/palyapp_server/README.md

 - Sync management task can pull updates from all publication feeds.
 - Stories, publications, comments, and categories available via REST interface.

+What's next?
+I need a way for new users to register, and I need to create comments tagged to users.
+- Restrict Stories and Publications to readonly.
+- Restrict comment reads to authenticated users.
+- Restrict comment edits to comment owner.

+- Tagging policy?

+- Add profile objects
+    - student id

+I need to get a little fancy with the comments:
+    - When comments are created, the author should be taken from the Request.
+        - This seems like I will need some customization in the ViewSet.
+It needs an appropriate permission, and the create action needs to be overwitten to take the value from request.
+    - When a serialized representation is made for a comment, it should only contain an author if the comment was made non-anonymous.

+    - Add routes for users' comments and for storys' comments

+What exactly do I want from the comments?
+    When creating a comment, just work.